malayjoshi13/GSoC2022_OligoFinder/README.md

 - engineering a **pipeline for automatic advancement/improvisation of BOWs** based on manual curations in CSV containing oligonucleotide and other related data.
 - developing **CSV-based system to allow easy manual curation** of a dataset by taking into account previous manually curated tags and relevant auto-tags of sequences being TP or FP.
 - preparing a **high-quality gold standard dataset of oligonucleotide mentions** across various biomedical research papers for researchers to take reference for experiments and to validate the performance of oligonucleotide extraction systems that will come up in the near future.
-- coding a **matrix for judging the performance of the oligonucleotide extraction system and Bag of Words for auto-curating the sentences.**
+- coding a **matrix for judging the performance of the oligonucleotide extraction system and Bag of Words** (used for auto-curating the sentences).

 ## 3) Work overview